Do you know the transmission line critical length for these traces?

 The driver, receiver, and line are all mismatched.
 In this case, it doesn’t matter what the length of the transmission line is; there will be continuous reflections as the signal travels along the line, producing an undesirable stair-step increase in the voltage seen by the receiver.
 You won’t transfer maximum power from the driver to the receiver, even if the line is very short, because the driver and receiver are mismatched.

 When the driver and the transmission line are matched, you suppress a reflection at the input of the transmission line.
 However, when the line is not matched to the receiver in this case, you still have a reflection at the receiver.
 Similarly, if the line is mismatched from the driver and receiver, you effectively lose some signal due to reflection.
-Setting the impedance of the line, driver, and receiver to the same power ensures you transfer maximum power to the receiver.
-Note that some signaling standards do not rely on maximum power transfer and instead rely on high input impedance to sense a signal at the input (e.g., LVDS).
+Setting the impedance of the line, driver, and receiver to the same value ensures the signal transfers into the receiver.

 Impedance matching at an interface between two portions of an interconnect prevents reflections at that interface.
 Anytime there is a reflection at an impedance discontinuity (i.e., the driver-line interface, or the driver-source interface), there is an abrupt change in the signal level, which produces a transient response in the interconnect.
 The resulting reflection appears as ringing (i.e., overshoot/undershoot) that is superimposed on top of the desired signal level as well as a possible stair-step response (in digital signals).
 Reflections create another problem, depending on whether we are working with digital or analog signals.